Anti-Chinese sentiment: South Asia

-Bhutan

-The relationship between Bhutan and China has historically been tense and past events have led to anti-Chinese sentiment within the country.
-Notably, the Chinese government's destruction of Tibetan Buddhist institutions in Tibet in 1959 led to a wave of anti-Chinese sentiment in the country.
-In 1960, the PRC published a map in A Brief History of China, depicting a sizable portion of Bhutan as "a pre-historical realm of China" and released a statement claiming the Bhutanese "form a united family in Tibet" and "they must once again be united and taught the communist doctrine".
-Bhutan responded by closing off its border, trade, and all diplomatic contacts with China.
-Bhutan and China have not established diplomatic relations.
-Recent efforts between the two countries to improve relations have been hampered by India's strong influence on Bhutan.

-Sri Lanka

-There were protests against allowing China to build a port and industrial zone, which will require the eviction of thousands of villagers around Hambantota.
-Projects on the Hambantota port have led to fears among the local protestors that the area will become a "Chinese colony".
-Armed government supporters clashed with protestors from the opposition that were led by Buddhist monks.

 India

 During the Sino-Indian War, the Chinese faced hostile sentiment all over India.
 Chinese businesses were investigated for links to the Chinese government and many Chinese were interned in prisons in North India.
 The Indian government passed the Defence of India Act in December 1962, permitting the "apprehension and detention in custody of any person hostile to the country."
 The broad language of the act allowed for the arrest of any person simply for having a Chinese surname or a Chinese spouse.
 The Indian government incarcerated thousands of Chinese-Indians in an internment camp in Deoli, Rajasthan, where they were held for years without trial.
 The last internees were not released until 1967.
 Thousands more Chinese-Indians were forcibly deported or coerced to leave India.
 Nearly all internees had their properties sold off or looted.
 Even after their release, the Chinese Indians faced many restrictions on their freedom.
 They could not travel freely until the mid-1990s.

-On 2014, India in conjunction with the Tibetan government-in-exile have called for a campaign to boycott Chinese goods due in part to the contested border disputes India has with China.

-The 2020 China–India skirmishes resulted in the deaths 20 Indian soldiers and an undisclosed number of Chinese soldiers, in hand-to-hand combat using improvised weapons.

-Following the skirmishes, a company from Jaipur, India developed an app named "Remove China Apps" and released it on the Google Play Store, gaining 5 million downloads in less than two weeks.
-It discouraged software dependence on China and promoted apps developed in India.
-Afterwards, people began uninstalling Chinese apps like SHAREit and CamScanner.
+India and China have cold relations and have been found to engage in anti-Indian works, such as cyber slavery in Myanmar, Cambodia and Laos.
+They also control US immigration mafia, like donkey routes which have led to deportations after US President Donald Trump began anti-immigration and deportation pushes.